-- 1. Development must not harm scheduled monuments or their landscape settings. - 2.
+- 1. Development should not harm scheduled monuments or their landscape settings. - 2.
 Opportunities should be taken to enhance scheduled monuments and their settings.

 The policy recognises the sensitivity of scheduled monuments and their landscape settings, including the group of monuments to the north of the town.
+The policy applies to already designated scheduled monuments and any future designations.